-Once we have obtained our estimate of the parameters $(\vec{k}, g, V{leak}, V{reset}, h)$, how do we verify that the resulting model provides a self-consistent description of the data?
-This important "model validation" question has been the focus of recent elegant research, under the rubric of "time rescaling" techniques (Brown et al., 2002).
+Once we have obtained our estimate of the parameters (k, g, V{leak} , V{reset} , h), how do we verify that the resulting model provides a self-consistent description of the data?
+This important model validation question has been the focus of recent elegant research, under the rubric of "time rescaling" techniques (Brown, Barbieri, Ventura, Kass, & Frank, 2002).
 While we lack the room here to review these methods in detail, we can note that they depend essentially on knowledge of the conditional probability of spiking f(t).
-Recall that we showed how to efficiently compute this function in the last section and examined some of its qualitative properties in the L-NLIF context in Fig. 2.
+Recall that we showed how to efficiently compute this function in section 4 and examined some of its qualitative properties in the L-NLIF context in Figure 2.

 The basic idea is that the conditional probability of observing a spike at time t, given the past history of all relevant variables (including the stimulus and spike history), can be very generally modeled as a standard (homogeneous) Poisson process, under a suitable transformation of the time axis.
-The correct such "time change" is fairly intuitive: we want to speed
+The correct such "time change" is fairly intuitive: we want to speed up the clock exactly at those times for which the conditional probability of spiking is high (since the probability of observing a Poisson process spike in any given time bin is directly proportional to the length of time in the bin).
+This effectively "flattens" the probability of spiking.